Generative Modeling of Neural Dynamics via Latent Stochastic Differential Equations: Methods

-The ELBO consists of three main terms: (1) the expected log-likelihood of the observations under the approximate posterior, which includes both neural recordings and behavioral responses, (2) the KL divergence between the initial state distributions, and (3) the path-wise KL divergence between the approximate posterior and prior processes derived via Girsanov's theorem (see Appendix \ref{apdx_vi} for detailed derivation of the loss).
+The ELBO consists of three main terms: (1) the expected log-likelihood of the observations under the approximate posterior, which includes both neural recordings and behavioral responses, (2) the KL divergence between the initial state distributions, and (3) the path-wise KL divergence between the approximate posterior and prior processes derived via Girsanov's theorem (see Supplementary Information for a detailed derivation of the loss).
 The model parameters $\theta$ and variational parameters $\phi$ can be jointly optimized by maximizing this ELBO using stochastic gradient descent.
-Both the expectation over $\tilde{x}$ and the path-wise integral in the KL divergence term are computed using numerical integration schemes suitable for SDEs (see Appendix \ref{apdx_impl} for implementation details).
+Both the expectation over $\tilde{x}$ and the path-wise integral in the KL divergence term are computed using numerical integration schemes suitable for SDEs (see Supplementary Information for implementation details).

 This formulation enables us to simultaneously learn the parameters of the generative model while performing approximate posterior inference over the latent neural trajectories.
-The learned generative model can then be used for various online and offline downstream tasks including probabilistic prediction of stimulus-evoked responses and extraction of interpretable dynamical features.
+The learned generative model can then be used for various online and offline downstream tasks, including probabilistic prediction of stimulus-evoked responses and extraction of interpretable dynamical features.